Avg: 3.8 from 64 votes

 P2.
 After some initial thin moves right by the belay, there is a thin runout slab with inobvious moves, before a long and unprotected traverse left (5.7X) on a big ledge system.
 This pitch introduces you to the delights in store above.

 P3.
 The meat!
 After some thin moves at moderate 5.10 past a couple bolts, traverse left, very thin, to a bolt, from where committing 5.10 moves lead up, up and up into apparent blankness.
-The ropework on this pitch alone dictates use of double ropes.
-This pitch also ends up wildy runout toward the top, with many opportunities for getting irreversibly stuck offroute.
+The bolts zigzag some, so consider using one or two longs slings (or even old-style double ropes).
+This pitch ends up wildly runout toward the top, with many opportunities for getting irreversibly stuck offroute.

 P4.
-(5.10) More of the same.
+(5.10).
+More of the same.
 By now you should be used to the nature of the climbing.
-There are just enough bolts to tip the balance in favor of continuing upwards, but vegan-fed, neurotic, Sport Park regulars will need to bring a change of underwear.
+There are just enough bolts to tip the balance in favor of continuing upwards.

 P5.
 If pitch three is the meat course, this is the dessert, a Creme Brulee delight of face knobs and bullet edges up the White Streak.
 This maintains a heavenly 5.9 standard for the whole ropelength up this perfect boilerplate face.
 This pitch is comparatively well-protected, but divide six bolts into 150 feet and you get, um, well you still get a pitch not to be trifled with.
-By the time you reach the lonely belay foothold at the end of this pitch, it should be more or less raining, so you may be feeling that you can retreat without shame from the end of the fifth pitch.
-Above here, there are two more good sections, but a lot of filler, so you may be right.
+By the time you reach the lonely belay foothold at the end of this pitch, it should be more or less raining, so you may be feeling that you can retreat without shame.
+Above, there are two more good sections, but a lot of filler, so you may be right.

 P6.
 After yet another runout on thin face (surprise!) past a couple more bolts, you gain merely good 5.7 climbing in a dihedral.